1971 Formula One season: Round 2: Spain

 The Spanish Grand Prix in 1971 was held at the Montjuic Park city street circuit in Barcelona; the previous year it had been held at the Circuito del Jarama near Madrid as part of a rotation with the Catalan circuit.
-The Ferraris of Ickx and Regazzoni were 1–2 on the grid respectively, followed by Amon, Stewart, Rodriguez, Beltoise, Gethin and Andretti.
+The Ferraris of Ickx and Regazzoni were 1–2 on the grid respectively, followed by Amon, Stewart, Rodríguez, Beltoise, Gethin and Andretti.
 Six of the first eight cars had 12-cylinder engines.
 Stewart took second place at the start, and passed Ickx for the lead on lap 6.
 Amon overtook Regazzoni for third place on lap 3.
-Stewart began to increase his lead over Ickx while Amon ran third; Regazzoni went out on lap 13 with a fuel pump failure which promoted Rodriguez to fourth place with Andretti fifth and Denny Hulme sixth in his McLaren-Ford.
+Stewart began to increase his lead over Ickx while Amon ran third; Regazzoni went out on lap 13 with a fuel pump failure which promoted Rodríguez to fourth place with Andretti fifth and Denny Hulme sixth in his McLaren-Ford.
 In the mid-race Andretti retired with an engine problem and so Hulme moved to fifth place and Beltoise took sixth.
 In the closing laps Ickx closed the gap to Stewart but he was still 3.4 seconds behind at the finish, ahead of Amon.

 A third non-championship race took place in England three weeks after the Spanish Grand Prix, at Silverstone.
 This race also included Chevrolet-powered Formula 5000 cars.
 Ferrari did not enter, and the race, run in two heats, was won by British veteran Graham Hill in a Brabham-Ford.

 Round 3: Monaco

 Two weeks after the non-championship International Trophy race and five weeks after the second round in Spain came the most prestigious round of the calendar, the Monaco Grand Prix, which was also the 200th World Championship Grand Prix.
 Qualifying was run in rainy conditions, and Stewart took pole by 1.2 seconds from Jacky Ickx's Ferrari.
-The second row featured Siffert's BRM and Amon's Matra; then it was Rodriguez, Hulme, Beltoise, Ronnie Peterson in a March, Hill and John Surtees in a car of his own construction.
+The second row featured Siffert's BRM and Amon's Matra; then it was Rodríguez, Hulme, Beltoise, Ronnie Peterson in a March, Hill and John Surtees in a car of his own construction.
 Team Lotus were far down with Wisell 11th and Fittipaldi 17th.
 Amon had problems at the start and lost half a lap so Ickx and Stewart were left to fight for the first corner with Siffert, who managed to slip ahead of the Ferrari and take second place behind Stewart.
 Five-time Monaco Grand Prix winner Graham Hill made a mistake and crashed on the second lap, and his Brabham teammate Tim Schenken hit a barrier two laps later while swerving to avoid Francois Cevert's Tyrrell-Ford when the car's engine cut.
 Both men got going again but Cevert crashed two laps later when the DFV engine cut again.
 Stewart gradually increased his lead, while Peterson climbed up to second place in the mid-race, passing both Ickx and Siffert.
 Stewart was able to hold on to take victory ahead of Peterson and Ickx; Siffert later went out with an engine failure, so fourth place went to Hulme.